noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

         - using the silverligh defualt tab seuqence and altering tab sequences with properties

 		3. sensory characteristics (LEVEL A)
-      - instructions provided for understanding and operating content do not rely solely on sensory characteristics of components
+      - instructions provided for understanding and operating content do not rely solely on sensory characteristics of components (see terms)

+      - failures
+        - identifying content only by its shape or location
+        - using a graphical symbol alone to convey information

+      - sufficient techniques
+        - providing textual identification of items that otherwise rely only on sensory infomration to be understood

 		4. orientation